ibm-cloud-docs/cephaas/preparing_deployment.md

 1. On the **Prepare deployment** screen, select your **IBM Cloud Satellite location** and **Resource group**.
 2. Enter your **Deployment name**.
 3. Click **Create**.
+4. Your **Deployment Preparation** status will be reflected as **Completed**.
+5. After the on-premise hardware setup is done, the deployment will be reflected as **Available** and ready-to-be provisioned.